Bastohl/Cat2Group/README.md

    - b) its current square (for display on the screen, and for movment logic)
    - c) its color, based on its player

-Section 2 (Creating classes to contain the unique logic for each piece) -
+Section 2 (Creating classes to contain the unique logic for each piece)  *DONE* -
 - Pawn/Castle/Queen/King Class
    - This will contain the graphic for the pawn/castle/queen/king,